eltorqiro/TSW-Utils/README.md

 Utility classes for use in The Secret World addons

 When using any of these classes, you must ensure namespace isolation within each of your projects.
-This is done by copying the AddonUtils folder into your application's source tree, and then doing a _find & replace_ operation on it to replace the text "__ProjectNamespace__" with your project's namespace.
+This is done by copying the AddonUtils folder into your application's source tree, and then doing a _find & replace_ operation on it to replace the text `__ProjectNamespace__` with your project's namespace.

-For example, if you copied AddonUtils into com/mydomain/project/AddonUtils then find & replace "__ProjectNamespace__" with "com.mydomain.project"
+For example, if you copied AddonUtils into com/mydomain/project/AddonUtils then find & replace `__ProjectNamespace__` with `com.mydomain.project`

 .AddonUtils.*